FinleyHeckinG/particles-lw/README.md

 ```

 #### Root
-Root is the element you want the canvas to be rendered to, the canvas will automatically fill out the size of this element.
+Root is the id of the element you want the canvas to be rendered to, the canvas will automatically fill out the size of this element.

 #### Type
 Available types are currently `"circle"` and `"square"`.
 It will change how the particle looks.